magao-x/MagAOX/README.md

 /opt/MagAOX/secrets       [Directory containing device passwords, etc.]
 ```

+ This directory structure is #define-ed in libMagAOX/common/defaults.hpp.
+It is created, with the proper permissions, by the script `setup/makeDirs.sh`.
+It is also specified in `local/config.mk`.
+Changing this isn't yet very simple, but we intend for it to be possible to have parallel installations.

 ToDo:
-- [] Script installation of these directories, with appropriate permission setting, etc.
-- [] Establish appropriate environment variables to allow overriding these.
+- [] Investigate using appropriate environment variables to allow overriding these.
+- [] Investigate having the defines be passed in via make.
+E.g. `-DMAGAOX_default_path=/opt/MagAOX-DEV` will override, maybe we should just inherit from `local/config.mk`

+On install, symlinks are made for executables from `/usr/local/bin` to `/opt/MagAOX/bin`.

 ## Documentation

-The code is more-or-less carefully documented with doxygen, though the doxyfile has not been created, etc.
+The code is more-or-less carefully documented with doxygen, though the doxyfile has not been created.

 - [] Init doxygen doc system
 - [] Decide: do we use github pages, or host it on one of the snazzy magao-x domains?